ale7714/viam-telegraf-sensor/README.md

 Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com/).
 Click on the **Components** subtab and click **Create component**.
-Select the `sensor` type, then select the `aleparedes:viam-sensor:telegrafsensor` model.
+Select the `sensor` type, then select the `viam:viam-sensor:telegrafsensor` model.
 Click **Add module**, then enter a name for your sensor and click **Create** and save your config.

 > [!NOTE]